 Consequences of the revocation

-If you revoke this contract, we will reimburse you all payments we received from you, including shipping costs (with the exception of additional costs due to your choosing another type of delivery than the most cost-effective standard delivery offered by us), without undue delay and no later than within 14 days from the day on which we received your notification of revocation of this contract.
+If you revoke this contract, we shall reimburse you for all payments we have received from you, including delivery costs (with the exception of additional costs resulting from you choosing a different type of delivery than the most cost-effective standard delivery offered by us), without undue delay and no later than within 14 days from the day on which we received your notification of revocation of this contract.
 We use the same means of payment for the reimbursement as was used for your initial transaction, unless expressly otherwise agreed with you; in no event will you be charged for this refund.

 - To (...)

 - I/we (*) hereby revoke the contract concluded by me/us (*) for the purchase of the following goods (*)/ the provision of the following service (*)